Read about the colorful history of the Sky Ryders by choosing one of the following decade tabs.

 In spite of a couple weak seasons to begin the decade, the Sky Ryders were among the first corps to compete in Drum Corps International’s first competition in Whitewater, Wisconsin in 1972, finishing in 20th place.

 During the early 1970s, the corps was almost exclusively populated by local Hutchinson, Kansas talent.
-Beginning in 1977, membership began to grow with the influx of members from outside the local area and they placed 3rd in Class A Prelims at the DCI Championships in Denver, Colorado.
+Beginning in 1977, membership began to grow with the influx of members from outside the local area and they placed 3rd in Class A Finals at the DCI Championships in Denver, Colorado.
 In 1978, the corps switched from Class A to Open Class and had increasing success, placing 32nd in Denver, Colorado and 22nd in Birmingham, Alabama.

 During the late 1970s, corps director George Tuthill and brass instructor John Simpson continued to attract talent from nearby Oklahoma and Texas.
 Kerchner’s unique and melodic arrangements were popular with fans and judges.

 1980s – Traditions and Popular Musicals

 In the early 1980s, Tuthill set out to get the Sky Ryders into DCI’s elite Top 12.
 In 1980, they placed 17th in Birmingham, Alabama and placed 14th in 1981 in Montreal, Quebec at the first DCI Championship outside the United States.
 In 1982, Tuthill’s goal was accomplished with a 10th place finish in Montreal’s Olympic Stadium.
 The corps performed a Spanish-themed show, including Faces, a medley of Quien Sabe (from Cuban Fire Suite), La Virgen de la Macarena, and Dr. Macumba, and a medley of Come in from the Rain and Over the Rainbow.